Operation: Broken Feather: Plot

 After playing a game of football against the fire department, Jake Peralta (Andy Samberg) is notified that a suspect he has caught is going to be handed over to Major Crimes.
 Therefore, Keith "The Vulture" Pembroke (Dean Winters) is going to claim the case.
 With the help of the precinct, Peralta gets the suspect's murder confession before the Vulture does.

 Raymond Holt (Andre Braugher) and Terry Jeffords (Terry Crews) conduct experiments to reduce the precinct's inefficiencies, hoping to reach their CompStat deadline.
 Their attempt distracting and relocating members of the squad to increase their efficiency goes awry, however.
-Ultimately, the precinct is unhappy with Holt and Jeffords's actions and Charles Boyle (Joe Lo Truglio) ends up setting himself on fire due to a misplaced toaster oven.
+Ultimately, the precinct is unhappy with Holt and Jeffords's actions after Boyle (Joe Lo Truglio) ends up setting himself on fire due to a misplaced toaster oven.
 Gina Linetti (Chelsea Peretti) manages to convince Holt and Jeffords to abandon the idea.

 Peralta and Amy Santiago (Melissa Fumero) are then assigned to investigate a hotel that had its rooms robbed.
 During a stakeout, Peralta learns that Santiago has been offered a transfer to Major Crimes, which upsets him.
 They manage to identify an attendee of the antiquities auction in the hotel as the perp.
 Peralta gets into a verbal conflict with Adam Sandler at the auction and ends up injuring Joe Theismann – who is attending the auction – by accidentally breaking his leg when tackling the perp.
 After being scolded by Holt, Peralta decides to apologize to Santiago.
 Nevertheless, she reveals that she turned down the offer.
 The episode ends as they retaliate against the Vulture by tricking him into holding a container of tear gas.